BalajiRamGanesh/Bank-customer-churn-Analysis/readme.md

 # Customer Churn Analysis Project

 The Customer Churn Analysis Project focuses on understanding the reasons behind customer churn in the banking sector.
-By analyzing customer data, the project aims to identify trends and factors that lead to churn, providing insights that can help the bank retain customers.
+By analyzing customer data, the project aims to identify trends and factors that lead to churn.
+Provides insights that can help the bank retain customers.

 ## Table of Contents